Needalife/Needalife/README.md

 ## 👋 Hi there
-+👾 I like to build Discord bots and scalable backends.
+✨ I like to build Discord bots and scalable backends. <br>
-+⚙️ Coding in Go, Python, and JavaScript.
+⚙️ Coding in Go, Python, and JavaScript. <br>
-+🚀 Exploring system architecture and always learning.
+🚀 Exploring system architecture and always learning.

 ## 🛠️ My Toolbelt